 - For transmitter tests, place a 5 MHz E-UTRA carrier adjacent to the upper Base Station RF Bandwidth edge and a 5 MHz E-UTRA carrier adjacent to the lower Base Station RF Bandwidth edge.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.
 If 5 MHz E-UTRA carriers are not supported by the TAB connector, the narrowest supported channel bandwidth shall be selected instead.

 - For receiver tests, place a 5 MHz E-UTRA carrier adjacent to the upper Base Station RF Bandwidth edge and a 5 MHz E-UTRA carrier adjacent to the lower Base Station RF Bandwidth edge.
 If 5 MHz E-UTRA carriers are not supported by the TAB connector, the narrowest supported channel bandwidth shall be selected instead.